← All Neighbourhood Guides

 The clear no is for investors, first-time buyers, buyers who need walkable daily errands, and buyers who want condo options.
 Humber Valley Village offers none of those things.
 Inventory is chronically low, the entry price is high by any measure outside of Forest Hill or Rosedale, and there is no rental density to speak of.
 If your budget puts you closer to the $1.2M range, you will have more choices and a better experience in Islington Village or Sunnylea.

 The bottom line: Humber Valley Village is not a neighbourhood that performs well in a quick scan of real estate listings.
 It is a neighbourhood that reveals itself over time, and the buyers who find it and buy there tend to stay.
-The combination of ravine access, JK-8 schooling, Old Mill transit, large lots, and the Old Mill Inn and James Gardens as genuinely walking-distance amenities is not replicated elsewhere in Etobicoke.
-For the buyer who has done the research and finds those things important, it is among the strongest long-term residential value propositions in the west end of the city.
+The combination of ravine access, JK-8 schooling, Royal York transit access, large lots, and James Gardens with the Humber trail system as walking-distance amenities (and Old Mill Toronto nearby to the south) is not replicated elsewhere in Etobicoke.
+For the buyer who has done the research and finds those things important, it is one of the west end's most compelling options for buyers who prioritize long-term residential quality, natural setting, and space.

 The Biggest Mistake Buyers Make

 The second common mistake is skipping TRCA due diligence on ravine-backing lots.
-Buyers who fall in love with a property backing onto the Humber River escarpment sometimes proceed quickly to firm offer without understanding that rear-yard alterations, the deck they planned, or the fence they need for children may require TRCA approval and in some cases may not be approved at all.
-Get the TRCA property inquiry done before going firm.
+Buyers who fall in love with a property backing onto the Humber River valley sometimes proceed quickly to firm offer without checking whether it falls within a TRCA Regulated Area, where certain rear-yard work may require review or a permit.
+Contact TRCA Planning and Permits for a site-specific property inquiry before going firm.
 It is not a slow or expensive process, but it needs to happen before you close.

 Want a straight answer about whether this neighbourhood fits your situation?
 Talk to Dave directly →